idrishaidar/idrishaidar.github.io/_posts/2021-10-23-survival-analysis.md

 ---
-title: "[WIP] How long should you wait until a customer's second purchase?"
+title: "How long should you wait until a customer's second purchase?"
 layout: post
 mathjax: true
 ---